JerryChenSyd/PaymentSPA/README.md

 # Serve-side using ASP.NET Core 2 Web API to handle the request
 # Using Jasmine and Karma for the client side unit test and test runner
 # Using Xunit and Moq for server side unit test and mock library, using Visual Studio Test Explorer as the test runner
-# Client-side log using JSNLog framework to log the main activities and post the log event date to the server side.
+# Client-side log using JSNLog npm package to log the main activities and post the log event date to the server side.
-# Server-side log using NLog framwork to log the event from both server-side and client-side events.
+# Server-side log using NLog npm package to log the event from both server-side and client-side events.
-# Payment data is valid in both client and server side  and stored in a text file and the file path is the "PaymentsData/Payments.txt" under the project workspace.
+# Payment data is validated in both client side and server side and saved in a text file.
+The file path is the "PaymentsData/Payments.txt" under the project workspace.
-# The main activity log file path is "${basedir}/LogData/nlog-own-transaction-${shortdate}.log", here base dir is the ASP.NET Core 2 application standard output path.
+# The main activity log file path is "${basedir}/LogData/nlog-own-transaction-${shortdate}.log".
+Here the base "${basedir}" is the ASP.NET Core 2 application default output path.
 For example, in the debug mode, the log path is "bin\Debug\netcoreapp2.0\LogData\nlog-own-transaction-${shortdate}.log"
-# The client-side unit test is set using Chrome broswer,so make sure Chrome browser is installed in the build and test machine.
+# The client-side unit test is configured using Chrome broswer as the support browser for the Karma runner, so please make sure Chrome browser is installed in the build and test machine.
-# Follow this intruction for the Karma testing: First, open a command prompt in the directory where the .csproj file is located and run this command "karma start .\ClientApp\test\karma.conf.js".
+# Follow this intruction for the Karma testing: First, open a command prompt in the directory where the "PaymetSPA.csproj" file is located and run this command "karma start .\ClientApp\test\karma.conf.js".